ProlificLabs/shakesearch_old/README.md

 - Added pagination feature to the search API with current page and results per page
 - Fixed a bug where text length was lower than 250
-- Added tests for search feature
+- Added tests for the search feature

 ## Client